EDU8031 : Curriculum, pedagogy and assessment as foundations of teaching and learning

 Outline Of Syllabus

-1. Definitions and understandings of curriculum, pedagogy and assessment and how a few schools and teachers are doing them differently
+1. Definitions and understandings of curriculum, pedagogy and assessment

-3. The range of learning outcomes in formal education, competences and the place of knowledge in the curriculum
+3. The range of learning outcomes in formal education, including competences and the place of knowledge in the curriculum

 4. Global trends in educational policy and practice, including marketisation and neo-liberalism